Congratulations! You have entered the world of property owners and are now ready to manage your very first rental property.

 Although we slightly went over some of the reasons why you should always send an introduction letter, there are still some others that we have not discussed.

-Below, we have listed some of the most important reasons why you should send an introduction letter to the tenants currently living at the property.
+Below, we've listed some of the most important reasons why you should send an introduction letter to the tenants currently living at the property.

 Introduction of New Management

-The most obvious reason why a new landlord should send an introduction letter to the current tenant.
-This is especially important if you are not part of the same management company as the previous landlord.
+This is the most obvious reason why a new landlord should send an introduction letter to the current tenant.
+Such a letter is especially important if you're not part of the same management company as the previous landlord.

-In this section, you should also include your contact information that the tenant can use to contact you, including your phone number and email address.
-This is essential because they must know who to contact with any questions or concerns about the property or lease.
+You should include your contact information that the tenant can use to contact you, including your phone number and email address.
+This is essential because they must know whom to contact with any questions or concerns about the property or lease.

 Redirect Rent Payments

-Another very important reason to send out an introduction letter is to inform the tenants about where to send the monthly rent.
-Since paying rent is what keeps landlords afloat, it is essential that the tenants are informed about where to send the rent payments.
+Another very important reason to send out an introduction letter is to inform the tenants about any changes regarding rent collection.
+Since paying rent is what keeps landlords afloat, it's essential that the tenants are informed about where to send the rent payments.

-Also, if the landlord uses some sort of property management software, it is important that the tenant knows as well.
+Also, if the landlord uses some sort of property management software, it's important that the tenant knows this as well.
 This is because landlords will commonly collect rent through this software.
-Thus, the tenant must know where and when to send the payments.
+Thus, the tenant must know where, when, and how to send the payments.

 Explain Maintenance Requests

 One of the other reasons to send out a landlord introduction letter is to inform your tenants about the maintenance requests system.
-Since the previous landlord may have had a different system for dealing with maintenance requests, it is important that the tenants know about your way.
+Since the previous landlord may have had a different system for dealing with maintenance requests, it's important that the tenants know about your way.

-Also, it is good to allow the tenants to inform you about any pending maintenance requests.
-This way, the new landlord knows about what already needs to be done on the property and can begin to take care of them.
+Also, it's good to open communication for your tenants to inform you about any pending maintenance requests.
+This way, the new landlord knows what already needs to be done on the property and can begin to take care of it.

 Tenant Update Form